-9) Mother's Day is said to be the hardest day of the year for women dealing with infertility.
+Q: Mother's Day is said to be the hardest day of the year for women dealing with infertility.
 How do you face Mother's Day?

-Mother's Day was the worst day of the year for me for years until three years ago.
-Sometimes I'd stay home from church on that day, but that year I had to go to help with the sound system.
-It's amazing how many years I was conveniently ill on Mother's Day.
-But anyway, that Mother's Day I went to church and it was the same rigmarole as always - roses for the mothers, signs everywhere, happy mother's day all over the bulletin and all that.
+A: Mother's Day was the worst day of the year for me until three years ago.
+Usually, I'd stay home from church on that day, huddle on the couch, and try to forget what day it was.
+But that year I had to go to church to help with the sound system.
+I had to try to be a "normal person" on Mother's Day.
+I didn't think I could do.
+After all, church was the same as every Mother's Day - roses for the mothers, signs everywhere, happy mother's day all over the bulletin, a million reminders of my pain.
 And of course, I was miserable, as always.

 But that year, something different happened.
 In the middle of the worship, they began to sing, "My Jesus I Love Thee, I know thou art mine."
 The last line of each verse of that song says, "If ever I loved Thee, my Jesus, 'tis now."
-And that line so struck me.
+And that line struck me powerfully.
 That now, on the one day that is most painful, that most represents all that God has not given me, if I could declare my love for God in the face of that pain and loss, then it would really mean something special.

 So I sang that song, sang it with all my heart.
 And ever since that day, Mother's Day has meant something special to me.
 It's become a day for me to declare my love for God irrespective of what He's given me.
 To proclaim a love that's not based on gifts but on who he is.
 And to tell Him that no matter what, I want to follow Him.

-10) Lots of women had trouble conceiving in the Bible - Sarah, Rebekah, Rachel, Hannah, Elizabeth.
+Q: Lots of women had trouble conceiving in the Bible - Sarah, Rebekah, Rachel, Hannah, Elizabeth.
 God gave all of them children.
 So isn't having a child just a matter of having enough faith?

-Sometimes we like to think that because it kind of gets God off the hook.
+A: Sometimes we like to think that it's our lack of faith that keeps us from having children.
+After all, that gets God off the hook.
 It's not his fault we're not having children, it's ours.
-Then we don't have to deal with all those tough questions of faith like "if God really loved me, then why doesn't he give me a baby?"
+That way we don't have to deal with all those tough questions of faith like "if God really loved me, then why doesn't he give me a baby?"

 But when we take a closer look at these Biblical women, we find that God didn't give them children because of their super faith.
 Sarah even laughed at the prospect of God giving her a child so late in life - that doesn't sound like miracle-making faith to me.

 Rather, what's interesting about these women is that each of them had their own unique place in God's plan.

 That's what I think we need to focus on when we look at these women.
 I've found that faith isn't working up enough "belief power" to get God to do what you want him to do.

 Faith is trusting God enough to follow him down the path he chooses for your life even when that path isn't what you want.
 It's trusting his love, believing in his goodness, even in the darkest times.
 Faith doesn't get you a child, it makes you a child of God.
 And that's what matters most.